Chalarangelo/30-seconds-of-code/README.md

 Runs an array of promises in series.

-Use `Array.reduce()` to create a promise chain, where each promise returns the next promise when resolved.
+Use `Array.prototype.reduce()` to create a promise chain, where each promise returns the next promise when resolved.

 ```js
 const runPromisesInSeries = ps => ps.reduce((p, next) => p.then(next), Promise.resolve());